The Guide

 retention_days 90 Days to keep audit records.
 Maximum 365.
 Older records are pruned daily.

-poll_interval 300 Seconds between safety-net polls.
-The service also uses real-time registry notifications, so this is a fallback.
+poll_interval 60 Seconds between polls.
+The service also uses real-time registry notifications for drain mode changes; this interval governs performance monitoring and session checks.

 notifications [] Array of notification targets (see Notifications).